3.3 Skills forecasting

 - Higher Education Authority.

-The Department of Business, Enterprise and Innovation, in conjunction with the Skills and Labour Market Research Unit, SOLAS, provides the EGFSN with research and analysis support.
+The Department of Enterprise, Trade and Employment in conjunction with the Skills and Labour Market Research Unit, SOLAS, provides the EGFSN with research and analysis support.

 Reports produced by the EGFSN often feed into the government action plans on future skills needs.
 For example, the EGFSN report, Forecasting the Future Demand for High Level ICT Skills in Ireland, 2017-2022, was a key input into the development of the Government’s ICT Skills Action Plan, Technology Skills 2022.
 The report also fed into the Plan’s ambition to grow the number of highly skilled ICT graduates by 47,000 over the period to meet the additional demand for new roles coming on stream.